profsmith89/ctps/_sources/chap05.md

             break
 ```

+## Size matters

-**Size matters.** The first helpful abstraction in our `socket32` shim is to ignore message size.
+The first helpful abstraction in our `socket32` shim is to ignore message size.
 In the `socket` library, send and receive methods operate on network buffers, and these buffers are of a fixed size.
 This means that we need to pay attention to how the sizes of our messages interact with the fixed size of the network buffers.

 In general, this is a messy problem that can result in some complicated code.
 You can read about some of the complicated situations in [the Python documentation titled "Socket Programming HOWTO."](https://docs.python.org/3/howto/sockets.html#socket-howto) This is an important issue for a production piece of code to handle, but we ignore it inside our `socket32` shim since the messages in our current problem-to-be-solved are small in size and neither the client nor the server will send multiple messages before performing a receive.

 In particular, our `socket32` shim specifies that we'll use a buffer size of `1024`, which is several times larger than the number of characters in our longest message.
 You can see this value as the parameter to the `recv` call in the code block above.
 It's not always possible to know the maximum size of the messages that will be sent nor be able to allocate a buffer as large as your applications largest message size, assuming it is known.
 As you can imagine in these instances, you'd have to turn a simple receive call into a loop of receive calls.

+## Encoding again!

-**Encoding again!** The second abstraction we exploit with our `socket32` shim is to use it in both our client and server scripts.
+The second abstraction we exploit with our `socket32` shim is to use it in both our client and server scripts.
 By having our client and the server use this same shim, we guarantee that they speak the same language, or more precisely in the land of computation, they encode their string objects in the same way.
 We began worrying about this in Chapter 3, when we talked about the many different ways the characters in a file might be encoded.

 In some applications, clients and servers are written by different programmers.
 When this happens, we have to know the character encoding that the server will use and force our strings into that encoding.
 This is the work being done by the `str.encode` and `str.decode` methods in the code block above.
 In particular, the script encodes into a Python `bytes` object, which is useful for holding and manipulating *binary data*.
 Binary data is a topic we'll discuss soon, and for now, just think of this encoding work as transforming our string message into an agreed-upon encoding.

+## A simplified networking interface

-**Our client with a simplified networking interface.** At this point, you shouldn't worry about understanding all the reasons why `sendall` and `recv` work the way that they do.
+At this point, you shouldn't worry about understanding all the reasons why `sendall` and `recv` work the way that they do.
 In fact, `guess-client.py` hides these details behind our shim library's API and is the client script we'll use for the rest of this chapter.
 Carefully compare each statement in `guess-client.py` against its equivalent in `guess-client-noabstractions.py` and you'll see what I mean by hiding details.

 ```{margin} Line 22
 Notice that it is now easier to see that we have to convert the user's integer `guess` into a string to be sent in the client's message to the server.
 This type conversion is required because we're sending strings, not integers in our messages!